 Lavender is widely loved for its purported ability to quell stress, promote sleep, and otherwise encourage relaxation.
 (And even if you’re not convinced that essential oils can actually do anything, you can surely admit that lavender smells great—and that great smells can create a more soothing and pleasant atmosphere.) doTERRA’s 15-millimeter essential oil bottle makes it easy to stock up on lavender essential oil—giving you enough to last a while.
 So drop some in your essential oil diffuser or spray some on your pillow to fill your space with a fresh fragrance.

-“You can either use lavender oil before bed to help your senses wind down or in the midst of a difficult day,” Poon says.
+“You can either use lavender oil before bed to help your senses wind down or in the midst of a difficult day,” says Poon.
 “If you need a midday stress reliever, simply rub a couple of drops of diluted oil between the palms of your hands and inhale the fragrance slowly and deeply for 10 seconds or more.”
 Just remember that it is possible to be allergic to essential oils, so Poon recommends testing a small dab first to see how your skin reacts.

 Best for Meditation: Vitruvi Frankincense Essential Oil